aws-samples/startup-data-pipeline-samples/aurora-athena-sample/README.md

 1. Export the data from Amazon Aurora to S3 using S3 Export.
    * Determined by S3 Export specificationm, the all data is exported.
 2. Create a temporary table through the AWS Glue crawler for querying on Amazon Athena.
-3. Read the timestamp from the table records and export the difference data to S3.
+3. Transport data with dbt
-4. Update the master table using the AWS Glue crawler.
+   * In this sample, read the timestamp from the table records and export the difference data to S3.
-5. Query the master table on Amazon Athena or Amazon QuickSight.
+4. Query the master table on Amazon Athena or Amazon QuickSight.

 ## Pricing example